-Even Free Traders Think NAFTA Needs An Update
+Even Free Traders Think NAFTA Needs an Update

 The trade deal is an “old house that needs some work done,” says one of its architects.